Gyokuro, Sencha and Matcha Differences

 Matcha differs from gyokuro in that the leaves are not rolled at all.

-Tencha leaves are then ground into a super fine powder, and that powder is what is known as matcha.
-Matcha is the tea of chanoyu (Japanese Tea Ceremony) and whips into a thick, invigorating brew.
+Matcha is potent and concentrated and whips into a thick, invigorating brew.
 An excellent morning tea, or an energizing beverage before any form of exercise.